Morningstar-Productions/mp-gym/README.md

     description = 'Lifetime Gym Membership',
 }
 ```
-3. Make sure to intall all the Dependencies.
+3. Make sure to install all the Dependencies.

 ## Dependencies